torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 </CodeBlock>

 The real version in production contains some duplicate stages to build the `debug` mode.
-Those stages are almost identical to the ones in this example.
+Those stages are almost identical to the ones in this example and are therefore omitted.
 Only some flags and names change.

-Don't be scared of the example, we will go through all the lines and explain what they do, but before doing that, we will explain some basic concepts and the patterns applied one by one.
+Don't be scared of the example, next we will go through all the lines and explain what they do, but before doing that, we will explain some basic concepts and the patterns applied one by one.